 Patent Procurement and Management

-Technical insight, efficient strategies and proven portfolio management experience.
+Technical insight, efficient strategies, and proven portfolio management experience.

 Overview

-Hunton’s patent procurement and management team provides a full range of patent services, including preparation and prosecution of patent applications, patent portfolio management, monetization of patent assets, assertion assessment, analysis of patent-related properties, and licensing services and counseling.
-All of our services are undertaken with an understanding of your unique business, legal and technical challenges.

-Protecting your intellectual property assets is one of the most important tasks that our clients face.
-The outstanding counselors and lawyers who make up our patent procurement and management team understand your business, strategies and goals, and will consistently work with your management and research/technical teams to provide strategic counseling to develop patent portfolios that help increase the value of your businesses.
-Our patent attorneys serve in these roles for our clients.

-At Hunton, lawyers and patent professionals working across our geographically diverse offices provide informed and comprehensive solutions tailored to a variety of clients, such as Fortune 100 and other technology/science companies drawn from diverse industries, including financial services providers, automobile and parts manufacturers, global electronics providers and suppliers, oil and gas, consumer products, software developers, biotechnology and pharmaceutical companies, venture capitalists, colleges and universities, and telecommunications providers, among others.
-We also work with smaller companies and start-ups.
-We actively partner with clients to develop portfolios and applications that help achieve strategic goals, taking into account the company type, market intricacies and industry standards.
+Hunton’s patent team provides a full range of patent procurement and management services, including preparation and prosecution of patent applications, patent portfolio management, monetization of patent assets, assertion assessment, analysis of patent-related properties, licensing, and counseling.
+Our lawyers and patent professionals work across our geographically diverse offices to provide custom, comprehensive solutions to a variety of clients, including financial services providers, automobile and parts manufacturers, consumer products companies, global electronics providers and suppliers, oil and gas companies, software developers, biotechnology and pharmaceutical companies, venture capitalists, colleges and universities, and telecommunications providers, among others.
+We understand business and technical challenges, and consistently work with client management and research/technical teams—taking into account the company type, market intricacies, and industry standards—to develop patent portfolios that help increase the value of a business.

+Our approach to serving client needs in this area has garnered notice by ranking organizations, including IAM Patent, Managing Intellectual Property, Legal 500, and others.

 Technical Experience

-Our patent procurement and management team includes a number of former examiners at the US Patent and Trademark Office (USPTO), as well as a number of patent lawyers with PhDs and/or master’s degrees in areas relevant to client technologies and products.
-In addition, our lawyers have held in-house counsel positions and worked as engineers, chemists, programmers, computer scientists and researchers for leading companies and institutions.
-This extensive real-world and science/technical experience fosters skillful representation in a wide range of technical disciplines and allows our lawyers to respond quickly and knowledgeably to clients’ needs.
+Our patent procurement and management team includes a number of former US Patent and Trademark Office (USPTO) examiners, former in-house counsel, and former engineers for leading companies, as well as lawyers with PhDs and/or master’s degrees in technical subject matter.
+This real-world and scientific experience fosters skillful representation in a wide range of technical disciplines.

-Our patent lawyers and professionals have successfully prepared, prosecuted and secured issuances of many thousands of utility and design patent applications in the United States and throughout the world across a full spectrum of technologies, with unparalleled results.
-We prepare and prosecute patent applications that secure the strongest claims possible, and obtain high-valued and defensible patents and portfolios.
-In addition to carefully preparing patent applications and procuring patent rights for our clients, the team’s broad patent assertion, defense and licensing experience are invaluable in obtaining patents that can be effectively licensed or enforced against potential infringers.

-All patent prosecution is handled by lawyers and professionals registered to practice before the USPTO.
-Such lawyers and professionals coordinate international patent filings through the team’s foreign filing specialists, international offices in Europe and Asia, and the firm’s network of foreign associates.
-We are careful to distinguish between numerous technologies and scientific discoveries to ensure that the appropriate team member is handling each specific application, developing an understanding of the technology/science of the issuing patents, as well as managing the concerns and challenges facing our client’s management, in-house legal counsel and research/technical professionals.
+We have prepared, prosecuted, and secured issuances of many thousands of utility and design patent applications in the US and worldwide across a spectrum of technologies.
+We prepare and prosecute patent applications seeking to secure the strongest claims possible and to obtain high-value, defensible patents and portfolios.
+Prosecution is handled by those registered to practice before the USPTO, who also coordinate international patent filings through foreign filing specialists, our collaborative network of foreign associates, and international offices in Europe and Asia.
+We are careful to distinguish between discrete scientific discoveries to ensure an appropriate team member is handling each application, developing an understanding of the technology and managing concerns and challenges facing client management, in-house legal counsel, and research/technical personnel.

+To further augment our international patent practice, we have staff professionals who handle international (PCT) and foreign filing, prosecution, and docketing.
+And a number of our lawyers have experience in foreign opposition and cancellation practice, and have (in association with foreign counsel) defended oppositions and cancellations initiated by third parties.

 Portfolio Management and Counseling

-Hunton’s lawyers and professionals continuously engage with our clients’ technical/science teams, legal professionals and management across all levels to develop and oversee worldwide procurement and maintenance programs and manage patent portfolios, excelling in establishing an in-depth understanding of the existing portfolios, identifying areas of opportunity, developing plans to strengthen intellectual property assets and obtaining maximum protection for those assets.
-We are currently responsible for the management of more than 23,000 patent matters, ranging from providing advice on single patents to the management of multinational corporate portfolios, and our management of our client portfolios has been significantly increasing.
+Significant company decisions often depend on the strength of patents and portfolios.
+Armed with that knowledge, we continuously engage with client R&D teams, legal professionals, and management to develop and maintain quality patent portfolios.
+Our team excels in establishing an in-depth understanding of existing portfolios, identifying new opportunities, developing plans to strengthen intellectual property assets, and obtaining protection for those assets.
+We have been responsible for the management of tens of thousands of patent matters ranging from providing advice on single patents to managing multinational corporate portfolios.

 Patent Investigations

-Many “bet the company” decisions turn on the strength of patents, and our clients have stressed that providing an effective analysis of their patents or the patents of their competitors is paramount to their business.
-Our attorneys consistently fulfill such important service by providing opinions on patentability, validity and infringement, risk analysis, landscape and freedom to operate studies, and the validity of patents through prior art analyses.
-We have handled numerous patent investigations and prior art analyses.
+Many “bet the company” decisions turn on the strength of patents, and our clients have stressed that an effective analysis of their patents or the patents of their competitors is paramount to their business.
+To that end, we provide patentability, validity, and infringement opinions, risk analysis, landscape and freedom to operate studies, and prior art analyses, and have handled numerous patent investigations.

-We meet each client’s needs and support their internal and external objectives at various stages and levels, establishing a team of lawyers with the most appropriate technical/scientific experience to best perform the project in view of our clients’ needs.
-Moreover, we coordinate our efforts with foreign associates in different jurisdictions when the analyses requires the review of patents internationally.

 Insights